23technologies/gardener-extension-shoot-flux/README.md

 <!-- markdown-toc end -->

 # What does this package provide?
 The general idea of this controller is to install the [fluxcd](https://fluxcd.io/) controllers together with a [flux gitrepository resource](https://fluxcd.io/docs/components/source/gitrepositories/) and a [flux kustomization resource](https://fluxcd.io/docs/components/kustomize/kustomization/) into newly created shoot clusters.
 In consequence, your fresh shoot cluster will be reconciled to the state defined in the Git repository by the fluxcd controllers.
 Thus, this extension provides a general approach to install addons to shoot clusters.

+## Example use case
+Let's say you have a CI-workflow which needs a kubernetes cluster with some basic components, such as [cert-manager](https://cert-manager.io/) or [minio](https://min.io/).
+Thus, your CI-workflow creates a `Shoot` on which you perform all your actions.
+However, the process of creating the `Shoot` and installing the needed components takes for several minutes holding you back from effectively running your CI-pipeline.
+In this case, you can make use of this extension and pre-spawn `Shoot`s, which are automatically equipped with fluxcd and reconciled to the state defined in a Git repository.
+Of course, there is a trade-off, as your pre-spawned shoots will consume some resources (either in terms of money, if running in a public cloud, or in terms of physical resources).
+However, in certain scenarios, this approach will dramatically improve the effectiveness of you CI-workflow.

 # How to...